The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 Agriculture and brickworks

-In the 1870s until 1900 the agricultural business and the brickworks coexisted.
+From the 1870s until 1900, agriculture and brickmaking existed side by side.
 Brick production was gradually increased due to the high demand.

-In addition to registering the sales of agricultural products and livestock, the accounting records of the Feldhaus brickworks from 1869 to the mid-1880s bears witness to the increasing production of bricks, roof tiles, pipes and ridge tiles.
-Lime was also produced in larger quantities in the Feldhausschen kiln, as the records show.
-These records contain which brick products hundreds of customers received.
-They also show in which area Feldhaus now had his customers namely in the places Remsede, Laer, Westerwiede, Müschen, Glane, Natrup, Versmold, Winkelsetten, Dissen, Aschendorf, Iburg, Greven and Ostbevern are the main ones to appear.
+The Feldhaus brickworks' registration book from 1869 to the mid-1880s provides evidence of the increasingly extensive production of bricks, roof tiles, pipes and ridge tiles, as well as lists of sales of agricultural products and livestock.
+Lime was also produced in large quantities in the Feldhaus kiln, as the records show.
+Hundreds of customers are listed here with the brickworks goods they received.
+This book also reveals the area in which Feldhaus had his customers.
+The towns of Remsede, Laer, Westerwiede, Müschen, Glane, Natrup, Versmold, Winkelsetten, Dissen, Aschendorf, Iburg, Greven and Ostbevern appear in particular.

 The era of the second generation Heinrich Feldhaus (*1861 †1938)